Ios: Beaches

 Ios attracts a large number of young tourists, many of whom used to sleep on their sleeping bags during the 1970s on the popular beach of Mylopotas after partying through the night.
 Today Mylopotas beach has been developed to an equivalent mass package tourism resort like Platys Gialos and Paradise Beach of Mykonos.
+Another nice beach at the south of the island, is Maganari, or Manganari.

 Climate

 Ios has a hot semi-arid climate (Köppen climate classification: BSh).
 Similar to other Cyclades islands, there is an almost constant breeze from the north during summer, known as meltemi, which moderates temperatures.